Security Assessment And Testing

 • Scan Perspective

-• A perspective: A specific location within the network, so you can run tests from different “perspectives”.
+• A perspective: a specific location within the network, so you can run tests from different “perspectives”.

 • Example: One perspective is public internet, Other perspective from the intranet.
 (PCI DSS requires this)